 Despite various speed tools, Google PageSpeed Insights remains the go-to option for beginners with its simple UI and compatibility with desktop and mobile.
 Since Google supports it, you can check whether the website performance is good enough for a high search ranking.

-Besides the speed score, you will get a detailed list of factors slowing down the content, enabling you to check your website and implement changes as per suggestions.
-Additionally, you will get a separate score for the mobile version.
+In addition to the speed score, you will receive a detailed list of factors slowing down the content, enabling you to check your website and implement changes as suggested.
+Additionally, you will receive a separate score for the mobile version.

 Overall, this performance testing tool by Google is a simple, beginner-friendly, and effective way to incorporate best practices and improve web page features.